Some traditions never change, like watching Die Hard on Christmas Eve, and there are others that morph with the times.

 3. Black Friday isn't that new.

 The Black Friday hype originates in the 1950s, as Americans used the day after their Thanksgiving holiday to get started on their holiday shopping.
+The origins of the "Black" name come from the idea that it is the day of the year where most retailers get out of the red and become profitable.

 Black Friday really entered the mainstream in the mid-2000s as it grew to be the most popular shopping day of the year in the United States in 2005.
 Its popularity in Canada really started to take off in 2008 as the Canadian dollar reached parity with the U.S. dollar making the sales even more enticing.